 Add the API Key to sign in your Autopilot account.
 Go to this link to get your API key.

-This step is done once per sub-account.
+This step is done once per workspace.
 After you’ve signed in, you will only select the account from a list.
 On the same page, you can add a new Autopilot account and disconnect the Autopilot integration for the page.
 After you select the account, click Continue;

 NOTE: Only one account can be connected at a time, even if you have the option of adding more accounts to the list.

 Once connected, go back to the Experience Manager for the page, to the Integrations tab, and follow the additional steps to finish the integration.

 Now select which list you would like to use and click Continue;